YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Getting Started.md

 SOME BASH COMMAND
 ```

 Run this command and see if it installed correctly.
-If it did you should see {such and such output -- screenshot might be nice here}.
+If it did, you should see {such and such output -- screenshot might be nice here}.

 ```
 SOME BASH COMMAND TO TEST IF IT INSTALLED